bitcraze/crazyflie-firmware/docs/userguides/deck.md

 The deck driver will be initialized only if a deck is connected with the right OW memory content.
-During development it is possible to force the initialisation of a deck by adding a define in `tools/make/config.mk`:
+During development it is possible to force the initialization of a deck by adding a define in `tools/make/config.mk`:

 ``` {.make}